wondergram-org/wonda/README.md

 ## Features

-Ever wanted to build a bot?
-You can do that in only 6 lines of code.
+You can build a basic bot in only 6 lines of code:

 ```python
 from wonda import Bot, Message